Skip to main content

 File Sharing

-Ensure your file access and sharing mechanism is secure while in use by employers and users.
-Here is where identity and access controls play crucial.
-Make sure the right credentials are only shared with to right people in the right context and restricted to remaining others.
+Ensure your file access and sharing mechanism is secure while being used by employers and users.
+Identity and access controls are crucial here.
+Make sure the right credentials are only shared with the right people in the right context and restricted to the remaining others.

-Educate your staff on security protocols and make sure they follow a need-to-know basis before requesting access.
-In such a case, let the access be given when required and restricted when done.
-Beyond this, your cloud provider should be tracking the file sharing and access activity.
+Educate your staff on security protocols and ensure they follow a need-to-know basis before requesting access.
+In such a case, give access when required and restrict it when done.
+Beyond this, your cloud provider should track the file sharing and access activity.

 7) File Sharing by Links